bartvandebiezen/css-conventions/css-conventions.md

 ## Declarations

 ### All declarations should end with a semi-colon.
-Even the last declaration within a rule.
+Even the last declaration within a rule

 - Makes it easier to reorder or add declarations.
 - Removing the last semi-colon is needles optimization.
 Automate this with the compiler.

 ## Values

-### Color units should be written in 'RGB' or 'RGBa'.
+### Color units should be written in 'RGB' or 'RGBa'

 - Less or Sass should convert RGB to hex color codes to reduce file size.
 - RGB has the advantage over HSL, because it is better and more consistently available in other systems like brand guidelines, graphic applications, or color systems.